Travis Pro Frequently Asked Questions

 As this doesn't work in all cases, e.g. with Composer, there's an alternative.
 It still requires setting up a separate user with pull access to the relevant repositories.
 But instead of specifying the username and passwords in for instance your Gemfile, you add an SSH key specifically for this user and put that key into your .travis.yml.
 Here are the steps to take:

-- Create a user and add it to your organization, give it pull permission to the relevant repositories.
+- Create a new user on GitHub and add it to your organization, give it pull permission to the relevant repositories.

 - Create an SSH key for the user: